We did not find HTML headings (<H1> to <H6>) on this page.

 Redirecting requests from a non-preferred hostname is important because search engines consider URLs with and without "www" as two different websites.

 Good, your website's IP address is forwarding to your website's domain name.

 To check this for your website, enter your IP address in the browser and see if your site loads with the IP address.
 Ideally, the IP should redirect to your website's URL or to a page from your website hosting provider.

 If it does not redirect, you should do an htaccess 301 redirect to make sure the IP does not get indexed.

 A robots.txt file allows you to restrict the access of search engine robots that crawl the web and it can prevent these robots from accessing specific directories and pages.
 It also specifies where the XML sitemap file is located.

-You can check for errors in your robots.txt file using Google Webmaster tools by selecting 'Robots.txt Tester' under 'Crawl'.
+You can check for errors in your robots.txt file using Google Search Console (Formerly Webmaster Tools) by selecting 'Robots.txt Tester' under 'Crawl'.
 This also allows you to test individual pages to make sure that Googlebot has the appropriate access.

 Great, your website has an XML sitemap.